defano/wyldcard/README.md

 ### Buttons

-Buttons come in a variety of _styles_ which affect their look-and-feel as well as their behavior.
-This implementation supports the following button styles:
+Buttons come in a variety of _styles_ which affect their look-and-feel.
+HyperTalk Java supports the following button styles:

 Style                                    | Name          | Notes
 -----------------------------------------|---------------|----------------------